Board of Governors - Profiles

 Mohammed is a graduate of Birmingham City University and has completed an Executive-MBA, an MSc in Data Networks and Security and a BSc (Hons) in Computer Networks for Business.

-Mohammed has over 10 years of IT experience and is a member of the Board of Governors at the Croft Academy (part of the Elliot Foundation).
-Mohammed holds MCITP, MCSA, MCSE and MTA certifications from Microsoft and has held certifications from Comptia, Oracle and Cisco.
+Mohammed has over 10 years of IT experience and is a member of the Board of Governors at City Road Primary School part of the Inspire Academies Trust.
+Mohammed holds MCITP, MCSA, MCSE and MTA certifications from Microsoft and has held certifications from Oracle and Cisco.
 Mohammed's experience covers both the retail and IT Sectors.

 Sally graduated from Cardiff University in 1996 with a degree in Business Economics.
 She went on to qualify as a Chartered Accountant in 1999 and as a Chartered Tax Adviser in 2001.

-She is now Deputy Regional Director within Santander Corporate and Commercial Bank responsible for the Education, Healthcare and Communities team covering Midlands and Wales.
-Prior to this she was a Corporate Finance Partner with PKF (UK) LLP, now part of BDO.
+Sally is the Regional Managing Director of the West Midlands Corporate & Commercial Bank at Santander and also National Head of Santander’s Communities Division responsible for the Education, Local Authorities, Healthcare and Social Housing National teams.
+Prior to joining Santander, she was a Corporate Finance Partner with PKF (UK) LLP, now part of BDO.

 Louise is a Chartered Surveyor and Chartered Town Planner with experience drawn, over 30 years, from the public and private sectors in the UK and overseas.
-She is an Equity Partner of Arcadis LLP, the Global Consultancy for the Built Environment, where she is UK Head of Town Planning and Head of Social Value.
-Prior to this, she was the CEO of Brooke Smith Planning, a UK based Planning & Development Consultancy, established in 1994, serving a wide range of international clients.
+She has recently stepped down from being an Equity Partner of Arcadis LLP, the Global Consultancy for the Built Environment, where she was UK Head of Town Planning and Head of Social Value to take on various Non Executive roles and undertake international consultancy across the built environment with Consilio Strategic Consultancy Ltd.

 Louise was the first female Global President of the Royal Institution of Chartered Surveyors (2014-15).
-As President she championed diversity & inclusivity and led a series of ground breaking initiatives, including the RICS Inclusive Employers Quality Mark and the Property Strategy for Sub Saharan Africa.
+She championed diversity & inclusivity and led a series of initiatives, including the RICS Inclusive Employers Quality Mark and the Property Strategy for Sub Saharan Africa.

-She is a Freeman of the City of London and her various accolades include; Outstanding Woman in Construction (2015), National Achiever in Construction (2015) and was shortlisted for the First Woman Awards in 2014 and 2015.
+Louise was made an Officer of the Order of the British Empire in 2019 for services to the built environment, diversity and inclusion.
+She is also a Freeman of the City of London and her various accolades include; Outstanding Woman in Construction (2015), National Achiever in Construction (2015) and finalise for the First Woman Awards in 2014 and 2015.
 She has Honorary Doctorates from the Universities of Wolverhampton, Sheffield Hallam and Birmingham City.
-Louise is retained as a UKGov adviser, is a Trustee of the Lench’sHousing Trust and is Chairman of All We Can – the International Aid Agency.
+Louise is retained as a UKGov adviser, is a Trustee of Birmingham Museum and Art Gallery and is Chairman of All We Can – the International Aid Agency.

-Ian Burke is the Chairman of The Rank Group plc.
-He was previously CEO at Rank for eight years until May 2014.
+Ian Burke is the Chairman of Studio Retail Group and is a non executive director at intu Properties plc.
+He stepped down as the Chairman of the Rank Group board in October 2019 after 13 years as chief executive, executive chairman then non-executive chairman.
 His early career years were spent at Unilever and Exxon.
 For the past 20-plus years he has led a number of leisure and hospitality companies including Thistle Hotels plc and Holiday Inn Europe, Middle East and Africa.

-He has a Mathematics degree from Imperial College, London, an accounting qualification (A.C.M.A.) and a MSc in Business Administration from London Business School.
+He has a Mathematics degree from Imperial College, London, an accounting qualification (A.C.M.A.) and a Masters in Business Administration from London Business School.

-Ian is a Trustee of Cumbria Community Foundation and an Honorary Doctorate of Birmingham City University.
+Ian is a Trustee of Cumbria Education Trust and an Honorary Doctor of Birmingham City University.

-Professor Henderson was awarded the CBE in 2011 for his outstanding services to higher education.
+Professor Henderson was awarded the CBE in 2011 for his outstanding services to national and local higher education.
 He was appointed as a Deputy Lieutenant of North Yorkshire in 2012.

 Andrew Jowett has worked in the Arts for over 40 years.
 Following graduation from the University of Salford he held posts at the Crucible Theatre, Sheffield and at Darlington Civic Theatre.
 He was appointed Director of Darlington Civic Theatre in 1979 and subsequently Director of the Arts Centre at the University of Warwick from 1982 until 1988.